brevent/prevent/README.md

 # English

-## Why this module
+## Why Brevent

-Android 3.1 introduces [Launch controls](http://developer.android.com/about/versions/android-3.1.html#launchcontrols) on stopped applications.
-However, there are no such features on android 2.3, some 4.X devices didn't implement it well.
-Furthermore, there are some way for apps to wakeup some stopped apps.

-"`Prevent Running`" hajacks several system API to prevent not-in-use apps in `prevent list` from running or keep running.
+"`Brevent`" hajacks several system API to prevent not-in-use apps in `prevent list` from running or keep running.
 Furthermore, it applies to system apps too, specially, support google-family apps(`GAPPS`).

 Not-in-use packages in `prevent list` can only run: